 If you are in doubt, we recommend choosing a Category A itinerary.

-2. Send us an email, mentioning any preferred itineraries, possible arrival and departure dates and room requirements (double rooms, twin rooms etc).
+2. Fill in an Enquiry From or send an email, mentioning any preferred itineraries, possible arrival and departure dates and room requirements (double rooms, twin rooms etc).

 3. We will check availability and get back to you with a personalised itinerary and price.